Statue of Liberty Diversity/Multicultural Resources See also:

 Booklists for Younger Readers: Colors of our Community - Includes a booklist focussing on the African American community (South Plainfield Public Library).
 Librarians' Social Justice Reading Recommendations for Kids and Families is 'a social justice reading list... for kids in pre-K, elementary, and middle school.
 Some titles include mature content; parents and families are advised to use care in discussing the books with their children' (2020, American Library Association).

-Juneteenth - Black Independence Day - A brief overview of the history of Juneteenth, with links to additional information and related stories (2021, Houghton Mifflin Harcourt).
-See also The Historical Legacy of Juneteenth (National Museum of African American History & Culture), What Is Juneteenth?
-(PBS/The Root), 12 Fascinating Facts About Juneteenth (2023, Mental Floss), and 10 Facts: Juneteenth NEW!
-(2023, American Battlefield Trust).
+Juneteenth: Black Independence Day - A brief overview of the history & legacy of Juneteenth (National Museum of African American History & Culture).
+See also What Is Juneteenth?
+(PBS/The Root), 12 Fascinating Facts About Juneteenth (2023, Mental Floss), and 10 Facts: Juneteenth (2023, American Battlefield Trust).
 See Booklists for Younger Readers: Juneteenth for recommended reading.

 Say It Loud VIDEO - A series of short videos celebrating Black culture, context, and history, giving you 'a comedic take on identity and pop culture, from Black pride movements to Black Twitter shenanigans.
 The show explores the complexity of Black experience and finds joy in the many ways Black folks have influenced American life.'
 High school and up.
 (PBS Digital Studios)